SYSTEMS-OPERATOR/GPT-NEXT/model/DATASET.md

-Here's a `DATASET.md` file for the `dataset.py` script, documenting the `TokenIDDataset` and `TokenIDSubset` classes, along with suggested optimizations:
+`DATASET.md` for the `dataset.py` script, documenting the `TokenIDDataset` and `TokenIDSubset` classes, along with suggested optimizations:

 ```markdown
 # DATASET.md